 It’s about their long term goals and expectations.

-That’s ultimately what’s going to keep a client-focused and with their eye on the prize.
+Ultimately, that will keep a client-focused and with their eye on the prize.

 No strategy for dealing with the latest fitness fad

-To deal with them you should have a strategy in place.
+To deal with them, you should have a strategy in place.

 Listen, not all of these fitness fads are bad.

 But on the whole, there is no substitute for plain old hard work.

 So I suggest trying to keep on top of all the latest trends.

 Chat to other trainers about what their clients are coming to them with, or do some digging for yourself.